-Study Design:
+Study Design

-- 3 We conducted a cross-sectional, qualitative study of medical students at the medical school..
-Survey results - 4 were anonymous and all responses were collected within seven days.
-All aspects of the study were approved - 5 by the medical school's institutional review board (HUM00179411).
+We conducted a cross-sectional, qualitative study of medical students at the University of Michigan Medical School.
+Survey results were anonymous and all responses were collected within seven days.
+All aspects of the study were approved by the University of Michigan Medical School's institutional review board (HUM00179411).

-7 Setting:
+Setting

-- 8 Our study took place at the medical school.
-Students in all classes were invited to participate in the survey - 9 with a single email in April 2020, while students were removed from the clinical setting and were taking an online - 10 "Pandemic Medicine" course
+Our study took place at the University of Michigan Medical School.
+Students in all classes were invited to participate in the survey with a single email in April 2020, during a period when students were removed from the clinical setting and were taking an online "Pandemic Medicine" course.

-Participants:
+Participants

-- Our survey was sent to medical students in all four classes.
+Our survey was sent to medical students in all four classes.
 Each class comprises approximately 160 students, with a subset participating in dual degree programs such as MD/MBA or MD/MPH programs.
-All students at the were eligible to participate.
-Each participant received an anonymized individual link that was only accessible - from an email address associated with medical school students to ensure no ineligible responses.
-To prevent - duplicate responses, each link only allowed one response.
-Non-students were excluded as the survey was only - sent to and accessible from a medical school email address.
-The first screen of the survey was an informed - 19 consent page, giving detail about the risk, benefit, and purpose of study.
-Participants were able to agree or - decline participation in the study without consequences.
+All students at the University of Michigan Medical School were eligible to participate.
+Each participant received an anonymized individual link that was only accessible from an email address associated with medical school students to ensure no ineligible responses.
+To prevent duplicate responses, each link only allowed one response.
+Non-students were excluded as the survey was only sent to and accessible from a medical school email address.
+The first screen of the survey was an informed consent page, giving detail about the risk, benefit, and purpose of study.
+Participants were able to agree or decline participation in the study without consequences.

-22 Variables/Measurement:
+Variables/Measurement

-- 23 The survey instrument was developed by a consensus group of experts from family medicine, leadership - 24 development, medical education, and survey research.
-The survey included five free-text questions assessing - student perceptions of exemplary and poor leadership qualities.
-The full survey questions are shown in Table - 1.
-The survey was administered via an online platform (Qualtrics, Provo, Utah)(36).
+The survey instrument was developed by a consensus group of experts from family medicine, leadership development, medical education, and survey research.
+The survey included five free-text questions assessing student perceptions of exemplary and poor leadership qualities.
+The full survey questions are shown in Table 1.
+The survey was administered via an online platform (Qualtrics, Provo, Utah).

-Bias:
+Bias

-- 29 In order to reduce bias in collection and analysis, survey responses were anonymous.
-Each reviewer also - 30 followed the 15 point checklist of good thematic analysis presented by Clarke and Braun (27), including - 31 generating codes and themes independently before undergoing intercoder agreement exercises.
-We - 32 additionally performed a participant pilot with six representative students across multiple class years to ensure - and ease of survey understandability and identify any potential issues in survey design that may have led to bias.
+In order to reduce bias in data collection and analysis, survey responses were anonymous.
+Each reviewer also followed the 15-point checklist of good thematic analysis presented by Clarke and Braun, 24 including generating codes and themes independently before undergoing intercoder agreement exercises.
+We additionally performed a participant pilot with six representative students across multiple class years to ensure ease of survey understandability and identify any potential issues in survey design that may have led to bias.

-Study Size:
+Study Size

-- 36 Our study intended to gather a sample of student opinions from all four classes.
-The survey was sent to each - 37 class' email list serve at , reaching approximately 640 students.
-To ensure thematic saturation in our - 38 qualitative analysis, we aimed to collect information from 25% of all students (~160 participants).
+Our study intended to gather a sample of student opinions from all four classes.
+The survey was sent to each classes' email list serve at the University of Michigan Medical School, reaching approximately 640 students.
+To ensure thematic saturation in our qualitative analysis, we aimed to collect information from 25% of all students (~160 participants).